2.5-jigen no Ririsa S1

 Masamune Okamura has zero interest in '3D girls' and is certain that he never will.
 He isolates himself from them within the manga club, which he is the only remaining member of.
 His love is Liliel, a 'sweet and pure' fictional character who sacrificed herself for the sake of the main character in her manga and was resurrected as an angel.
 But then Ririsa Amano, a new 1st year student, turns up and asks to join the club.
 It turns out that she, too, adores Liliel and asks Okamura's help in creating an album of photos of her cosplaying Liliel.
 Okamura doesn't know what to think and while he assures Ririsa that she doesn't attract him in the slightest, maybe this '2.5D girl' is just what he's been waiting for.

-? episodes
+24 episodes

 OverallArtAnimationCharacter Design MusicSeries StoryEpisode StoryReviewer

-Unevaluated Stretch [series:4821#628]
+Rent Stretch [series:4821#628]

-(18 episodes watched):
+(All episodes watched):

+Fortunately, the cheap trash seemed to be largely limited to the first few episodes, probably tacked on to grab the attention of more potential viewers, and the remainder of the show is stuff one would not be embarassed to watch.
 In episode four Okamura and Ririsa go to a modest sized cosplay convention but since they haven't prepared well, about the only way to draw attention to their DVD would be if Ririsa dons her Liliel costume and performs live.
 She gets a good deal of help from fellow female cosplayers.
 No cheap 'accidents' in this episode at all, or in episode five either, which raised my assessment of this series a bit.
 Predictably, Ririsa/Liliel finds herself wildly popular and the star of the convention.
 Liliel and Okamura are encouraged to shoot for the bigger and more prestigious cosplay event at Summer Comiket.
 Nevertheless, I liked the way things worked out; insecure Ririsa gets a boost and we learn a bit about how semi-professional cosplaying is done.
 There's the usual joke where Okamura misinterprets Ririsa's words for a confession but it turns out that what she really 'loves' is the way her cosplaying career has taken off with his help.
 I wish the two had actually admitted their true feelings to each other, but that never happens this early in an anime.
 This show seemed a good deal less cheap and tawdry after episodes four and five.
 In episode six Masamune gets a lesson in cosplay photography from Ogino, the portly guy he met at the convention.
 We get an idea of just how sophisticated this art has become.
 Also, the manga club is in danger of being downgraded from a true club to a meeting group (or something like that).
 The signs are that in episode seven we'll meet the final major character, the shapely female teacher who will be their advisor (might she also be a cosplay star who has gone missing according to Ogino?).

 Sure enough, Sensei Mayuri (IIRC) has a colored past which she needs to keep secret in order to retain her job, and a touch of blackmail persuades her to serve as the advisor to the Manga Club--it needs one to avoid being downgraded.
 She's also inspired by Ririsa's genuine devotion to cosplay.
-Another thing the club could do would be to actually produce some manga--it is the manga club, not the cosplay one, after all.
+Another thing the club could do to make itself seem credible would be to actually produce some manga--it is the manga club, not the cosplay one, after all.
 Why didn't Okamura and Ririsa ask Tachibana if she knew anything about writing or drawing?
 This show has shaped up a good deal from the cheap tricks it was pulling in the early episodes (I suspect the anime crew insisted that these be tacked onto the original manga), and the jokes are fairly funny.
 The idea of creating a manga doesn't last long as Okamura and Ririsa decide that what they really want to do is enter a competition at a larger upcoming cosplay convention and hopefully take a prize--that might impress the people in charge of allocating rooms to different clubs.
 They find that Ririsa will be up against Satori, one of the four stars of cosplaying (Mayuri is/was another).
 Again, there is no mention of Tachibana at all--apparently she won't even accompany her fellow clubmembers to this event.
 Definitely not brilliant, but I was curious about what would happen.
 A mistake and a snide remark from Satori shatter Ririsa's confidence and it looks like she won't perform at all.
 It was painful yet predictable--she overreacts to a setback yet snaps back just as quickly once given the right talk by Okamura.
 Nevertheless we have gotten to know her well enough that we really want her to succeed.
 But she needs time, which comes from an unexpected source.
-I think this show has shaped up considerably from the cheapened opening episodes.

 In episode ten Mayuri uses her old skills as a cosplayer to buy some time for Ririsa to costume up.
 We get a lengthy but not pointless meditation from Satori about how cosplaying has gone from being a fun hobby to a drab business for her, and how making it a job has caused her to see fellow cosplayers as dangerous rivals rather than comrades.
 It makes you think a little.
 Another thing I wonder about is to what extent male fans of cosplaying are really excited by the characters and to what extent they just like seeing scantily clad women.
 Anyway, in episode 11 the principal himself has heard about Ririsa's recent performance and a reset occurs regarding the club's status.
 Something about the principal admires the members' drive but doesn't want them to make a mistake similar to one he once made--it was confusing.
 Also, Ogino calls Okamura and briefs him on the stir Ririsa has created in the cosplay world.
-She has (just barely) reached the status of being one of the 'Five Stars', who are the five best cosplayers.
+She has (just barely) reached the status of being one of the 'Five Stars', who are those considered to be the five best cosplayers.
 We are introduced to two new characters.
-I got the impression that rather than winding down this show still had a good ways to go (2nd season?), which is OK with me.
+I got the impression that rather than winding down this show still had a good ways to go (2nd season?), which was OK with me.
 And, Tachibana still exists.

-Last updated Saturday, November 16 2024.
+Last updated Wednesday, December 25 2024.
 Created Saturday, July 27 2024.

 Community Anime Reviews